Updated: Aug 8, 2021

 Whether it is conflict resolution, managing emotions or creativity in general, problem-solving is the skill that underpins the success in all of these.
 Research shows that children who learn problem-solving skills will improve their mental health and they are less likely to suffer from depression as adults.
 Children who do not develop problem-solving skills tend to avoid situations.
 They won't grow in confidence and independence by achieving something difficult.
 They also may respond impulsively rather than working through the issue.
 If they respond impulsively they may not think of the consequences and end up in a more difficult situation.
-On the other hand, children who do develop problem-solving skills are able to mange their emotions, think creatively and persist until they find a solution.
+On the other hand, children who do develop problem-solving skills are able to manage their emotions, think creatively and persist until they find a solution.

 Obviously our expectations of children's ability to problem-solve will depend on their stage of development.
-We wouldn't expect a two year old to be able to think of several alternative to the problem and process which one is more likely to be successful.
+We wouldn't expect a two year old to be able to think of several alternatives to the problem and process which one is more likely to be successful.
 But we can start introducing problem-solving skills from about the age of three years.
 These skills can be taught through incidental play but also through guided opportunities.
 It is our job as parents not to jump in and solve every difficulty for them, but to teach them how to work through a problem themselves.

 Children Under 5 years old